 My hope that is that much like my DIY projects that you will be willing to give foods a try.
 You can ask my mother – she always said I was THE PICKIEST EATER on the planet.
 It’s amazing what information can do.

 Time for some fun!
 I so eagerly want to encourage you to give the recipes I share a try.
-To do that I’m giving away a set of my ticking pot holders (trivets) and a #trashure campfire mug from my shop to one of you.
+To do that I’m giving away a set of my ticking pot holders (trivets) and a #trashure campfire mug from my online store to one of you.

 Easy entry – just complete the widget below as many times as you like.
 Open to U.S. residents 18 years of age or older.
-Winner will be notified via email and will have 24 hours to claim the prize.
-Be sure to check your spam!
+Also, winner will be notified via email and will have 24 hours to claim the prize.

-Pin and share these potatoless twice baked potatoes to encourage others to step out of the potato box.
-You’ll both be blessed for it.
-Thanks!
+Before you go, pin and share these potatoless twice baked potatoes to encourage others to step out of the potato box.

 Up next week is Trash to Treasure Tuesday where my blogger friends and I have some trashure fun for you!
-Sign up for my newsletter to get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!